-This week, when I tried to move one of the Azure SQL Database from the Elastic Pool, I received the following message:
+This week I was working with a customer and when I tried to move one of the Azure SQL Database from the Elastic Poll I received the following message:

 Message: At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/arm-debug for usage details.